ZacharyWesterman/paisley/README.md

 ```
 let a b c = 1 2 3

-#Alternately, you can assign variables from values in an array
+#Alternatively, you can assign variables from values in an array
 let list = {1:9}
 let a b c = {list}
 ```